Now Playing

 Consider Yourself a Hero: Majority of games are beaten

-I completed Tactics Ogre on the Playstation 1 this evening!
+I completed Dusty Diamond's All-Star Softball on the Nintendo Entertainment System this evening!

 about 2 weeks ago